-Visit your account on u-he.com and enter your email address.
+Visit My Licenses on u-he.com and enter your email address.
 Our system will send you an email with a list of the products your own, your license information and download links.

 Q: I sent an email to support, why didn't I receive an answer?

 We try to reply to all emails as quickly as possible.
 Please remember that we are located in Germany and our customer support hours are Monday–Friday, 11AM–7PM Central European Time (CET).
 Depending on the complexity of your request and our volume of support emails, replies can take up to 48 hours.
 Rest assured we will reply to you as soon as we can.

 If you have not received a reply, please check your spam folder, as some mail providers can mistakenly mark our emails as spam.
 To make sure our emails are delivered, add the following email addresses to your email whitelist or list of trusted contacts.

 Below are instructions on how to whitelist emails for some email providers.
 But since everything is subject to change, please ultimately refer to your email provider’s help documents (and let us know) should the following instructions be incorrect.